sujan9849/my-performance-prediction/README.md

-## This is the machine learning project of my own data sets!!!!!!!!!!!!
+## This is the machine learning project of kaggel data sets!!!!!!!!!!!!